 Males are darker blue with yellow on the lower body, lower fins, and tail.
 They also have black stripes on the body.
 Their dorsal fin is black with a white upper edge.
 The black stripes in their body and black in their dorsal fin give them a nice contrast when mixed with other male peacocks.
 Females are cream with brown stripes.
 This fish is part of the stuartgranti group of peacocks.
 It is not as common in the hobby as some of the other peacock cichlids.

-Last grow out count 02/14/2018.
-Next grow out count due 03/08/2018.
+Last, grow out count 04/19/2019.
+Next, grow out count due 05/10/2018.
 Grow out counts are counts of the fish in stock checking for additional males and increases in size.
-This fish is being discontinued in the smaller sizes.
-3" or larger males may be brought in from my wholesaler in the future.
+This fish is being discontinued.
 Grab the last of the in-house stock at a discount while you can.

 Base Price is a 2.5" Male.